 3. Check Doors

 An open door will cause the light to remain on when it shouldn’t.
 This important safety feature ensures you don’t drive away with a door that’s not secured.
 To troubleshoot this issue, you need to physically check every door.
-Walk around the car to ensure each door is shut properly.
+Walk around the car to ensure that each door is shut properly.

 If your trunk also runs the interior light, take a look at it as well.
 You can open and close the trunk to see if it resolves the situation.